Domestic and International

 Is my money in safe hands?
 Is my banking information handled discreetly?
 Are these transactions safe?

 Such queries are common and understandable.
-Fortunately establishing and running such a service in an organized, legal fashion is no easy business.
+Fortunately establishing and running such a service in an organised, legal fashion is no easy business.
 Any company wishing to operate as such needs to meet a series of tough regulations in order to set shop.
 This accounts for the handful of service providers available for international money transfers in UK.

 Since meeting the expectations of such national bodies isn’t a cake walk, money transfer service providers are usually backed by larger, established businesses.
 They are obviously very keen to ensure security of transaction for their entire business is contingent upon it.